Linde plc: Release according to Article 50 of the WpHG (the German Securities Trading Act) with the objective of Europe-wide distribution | MarketScreener

 DGAP Post-admission Duties announcement: Linde plc

-/ Third country release according to Article 50 Para.
-1, No. 2 of the WpHG (the German Securities Trading Act)
+/ Issuing condition amendments concerning securities according to § 50 Para.
+1, No. 1b of the WpHG (the German Securities Trading Act)

 Linde plc: Release according to Article 50 of the WpHG (the German Securities Trading Act) with the objective of Europe-wide distribution